Bushmaster Protected Mobility Vehicle: Ukraine

 During the 2022 Russian invasion of Ukraine, following Ukrainian president Volodymyr Zelenskyy's address to the Australian Parliament on 31 March 2022 and a request for Bushmasters, Prime Minister Scott Morrison agreed to give 20 Bushmasters to Ukraine on 8 April 2022.
 They were to be flown to Europe on RAAF C-17 transports, which can carry 4 vehicles at a time.
 The Bushmasters were fitted with remote weapon stations and included two ambulance variants.

 On 19 May 2022, Defence Minister Peter Dutton announced that Australia would give a further 20 Bushmasters.
 On 4 July 2022, during Prime Minister Anthony Albanese's visit to Ukraine he announced an additional 20 Bushmasters would be donated.

 On 15 September 2022, ABC News reported that the Ukrainian ambassador to Australia Vasyl Myroshnychenko had made a request to the Australian government for an additional 30 Bushmasters.
 ABC News reported that 40 of the 60 Bushmasters had been delivered.
 Myroshnychenko said that the Bushmasters were being “used almost as infantry fighting vehicles – though they are not that – because we don't have anything else".
 On 27 October 2022, Prime Minister Anthony Albanese announced an additional 30 Bushmasters would be donated, bringing the total up to 90.
+On 12 July 2023, Prime Minister Anthony Albanese announced an additional 30 Bushmasters would be donated, bringing the total up to 120.

 On 29 May 2022, the Australian Financial Review reported that there was a video confirming the destruction of one Bushmaster by Russian troops in Trypillia, Donetsk.
 The driver of another Bushmaster who was close to the attack when it happened praised the quality of the vehicle, saying everyone survived the attack.

+Other sources report that within weeks of their arriving at least three had been destroyed in action.
+It is understood that those aboard escaped from two of the destroyed vehicles but the third was hit by an anti-tank weapon and the soldiers it carried were killed.

 Bushmasters were used for moving troops during the 2022 Ukrainian Kharkiv counteroffensive.

 President Zelensky in an address to the Lowy Institute think tank on 6 October 2022 praised the Bushmasters saying "This equipment has performed masterfully in real combat operations".
+According to Oryx, 14 Bushmasters have been destroyed and 4 damaged by Russian forces.